Match Game: 1998–99, daily syndication

 In 1996, a pilot was produced for a new revival of the show as MG2: The Match Game, just five years after the previous incarnation had left the air, with Charlene Tilton as host (who had previously been a panelist herself on the PM version).
-While that version (which did not air) had a much greater departure from the game's original format, the producers significantly retooled the format to create a somewhat more faithful remake of the program, which was picked up in syndication and began in fall 1998.
+The pilot (which did not air) had a much greater departure from the game's original format.
+The producers significantly retooled the format to be more faithful to the original program, and the revival was picked up for syndication in fall 1998.

-Michael Burger hosted this revived version of the show, with Paul Boland announcing.
-The only celebrity guests who had appeared on previous versions of the show were Vicki Lawrence (who appeared on two weeks of the 1970s version and regularly on the 1990–91 version) and Nell Carter (who had appeared on the final week in 1991).
+Michael Burger hosted, with Paul Boland announcing.
+The only celebrity guests from previous versions of the show were Vicki Lawrence (who appeared for two weeks on the 1970s version and regularly on the 1990–91 version) and Nell Carter (who had appeared on the final week in 1991).
 The regular panelists on this version were Carter, Lawrence, and Judy Tenuta, and semi-regulars were George Hamilton, John Salley, Coolio, and Rondell Sheridan (the only panelist from MG2 to carry over to the regular series).
-Production returned to Studio 33 at Television City Studios on this version.
+Production returned to Studio 33 at Television City Studios.

-This incarnation of Match Game was played with rules similar to that of the 1973–82 versions.
+This version was played with rules similar to that of the 1973–82 version.
 However, the show featured a panel of only five celebrities instead of the usual six.
-Questions in this version were not labeled A or B, instead, titles with puns were a clue as to the content.
+Questions in this version were not labeled A or B; instead, titles with puns gave a clue as to the content.
 As on the 1990–91 version, all five panelists played each round regardless of whether they matched a contestant on the first question.
 Correct matches in the first round were worth one point while those in the second were worth two.

-After two rounds, the higher scorer played the Super Match, which was played similar to its 1973–78 incarnation (with the exception of the 1983 rule change, $50 in this version, for an unsuccessful match), including the $5,000 top prize and in the head to head match the contestant faced the celebrity which was never allowed on any other version and the celebrity stood at a podium to write their answer instead of writing the answer at their seat.
+After two rounds, the higher scorer played the Super Match, which was played similar to its 1973–78 incarnation, with the exception of the 1983 rule change ($50 in this version for an unsuccessful match).
+To win the $5,000 top prize in the head to head match, the contestant faced the celebrity (contrary to all previous versions) and the celebrity stood at a podium to write their answer instead of writing the answer at their seat.

-This version was placed in many late night slots due to the celebrities giving answers that were inappropriate and otherwise risqué jokes about body parts and genitals; this is likely the reason why this version only lasted one season, running from September 21, 1998, to May 21, 1999, with repeats airing until September 17, 1999.
+This version aired in late night due to more risqué content, including frank description of genitalia that would have been inappropriate for other scheduling blocks.
+Some of the content was not censored.
+It only lasted one season, running from September 21, 1998, to May 21, 1999, with repeats airing until September 17, 1999.